1988 Winter Olympics: Host city selection

-Calgary's bid for the 1988 Winter Olympic Games was Canada's seventh and Calgary's fourth attempt at hosting the Winter Games.
-The first Canadian bid for Winter Games belonged to Montreal in 1956, while Vancouver bid for both the 1976 and 1980 Games, while Calgary (and neighbouring Banff) under the Calgary Olympic Development Association (CODA) submitted bids for the 1964, 1968, and 1972 Winter Games.
-CODA was laid dormant in 1966, after losing three consecutive bids in a row.
-However, CODA was later revived in 1978, when Frank King and Bob Niven of Calgary's Booster Club took over the organization's leadership.
-King and Niven brought some members from previous bids back including former Olympic Sprinter and CODA founder Ernie McCullough, and politician Arthur Ryan Smith to consult on the project.
+Calgary made its fourth attempt at hosting the Winter Games when it bid for the 1988 Winter Olympic Games, which also marked Canada's seventh bid for the Winter Olympic Games.
+Montreal made the first Canadian bid for the Winter Games in 1956 and won the rights to host the 1976 Summer Olympics, and Vancouver made attempts to host the 1976 and 1980 Games.
+Calgary, alongside neighbouring Banff, under the leadership of the Calgary Olympic Development Association (CODA), submitted bids for the Winter Games in 1964, 1968, and 1972.
+However, CODA went dormant in 1966 after losing three consecutive bids.
+In 1978, Frank King and Bob Niven of Calgary's Booster Club took over the organization's leadership and revived CODA.
+King and Niven consulted former Olympic Sprinter and CODA founder, Ernie McCullough, and politician Arthur Ryan Smith, who had worked on previous bids, for guidance on the project.